Technical Notes |

 Use Reflection to transfer files and data to and from a host computer using the Reflection drag-and-drop interface.
 This interface is similar to the KEA!
 Shuttle.

 The default protocol is the Attachmate proprietary protocol, WRQ/Reflection.
 The host transfer program for this protocol is provided with all copies of Reflection and must be uploaded before you can use the WRQ/Reflection protocol.
-For more information about uploading the WRQ/Reflection file transfer protocol, see Technical Note 1475.
+For more information about uploading the WRQ/Reflection file transfer protocol, see KB 7021482.

 Reflection also supports several public domain protocols such as FTP, sFTP, Zmodem, Xmodem, and Kermit.
 KEA! supports several of these protocols as well.
 Reflection does not support Ymodem.